Alys-Elica/OpenFVR/Docs/VR_File.md

 VR files contains images and animations used for static screens and 360 environments.

+360 panoramic images contains data for the 6 faces of a cube (512x512 pixels each).
+Each face is sliced in 4 sub-faces (256x256 pixels each) that are then stacked top to bottom in the main 256x6144 pixel image.

 ## File structure (little-endian)

 | Address | Size (bytes) | Description                   |